thenextbutton/home_assistant/README.md

-# 🏠 Home Assistant Blueprints & hacs Collection
+# 🏠 Home Assistant Blueprints Collection

-This repository houses a growing collection of Home Assistant Blueprints and hacs services designed to simplify various automation tasks.
+This repository houses a growing collection of Home Assistant Blueprints designed to simplify various automation tasks.